Table of Contents

 How to Build a Wine Cellar

 Although retrofitting an existing room is possible, building a new space is often the best option.
-The most cost-effective way of making a wine cellar is doing it yourself.
+The most cost-effective way of making a wine cellar is by doing it yourself.
 If you can hang drywall, you can build a wine storage room.
-If not, you’ll have to hire a contractor.
-The trick is not to tell them that it will be a wine cellar.
-If you do, the price will go up.
-Not because it takes specialized skills, but because they’ll assume you are filthy rich.
+If not, you have to hire a contractor.
+The trick is not to tell them it will be a wine cellar.
+If you do, the price will go up—not because it takes specialized skills, but because they’ll assume you are filthy rich.

-Hire the contractor for the hard stuff, and finish off the easy stuff –like painting — yourself.
+Hire the contractor for the hard stuff, and finish off the easy stuff—like painting—yourself.
 The best time to bring in a contractor is when you need other work done to get the best price.
 They will give you a much better price if several jobs are done.
-If you are re-doing your kitchen, they may even throw in the weird little room you want to be built in the basement for free.
+If you are re-doing your kitchen, they may even throw in the weird little room you want built in the basement for free.

 Wine Cellar Designs

 How extensive a cellar do you need?
-You can hold 1,200 bottles in a 5ft (W) X 10ft (L) x 7 ft (H) wine cellar, which is about 350 cubic square feet of interior.
+You can hold 1,000 bottles in a 5ft (W) x 10ft (L) x 7ft (H) wine cellar, which is about 350 cubic feet of interior.
 Of course, the smaller the footprint, the more efficient the wine cellar!

 Plans

-If a quarter of the space in the cellar is full of wine, the increase is negligible –about .05 degrees in five minutes.
+If a quarter of the cellar space is full of wine, the increase is negligible—about .05 degrees in five minutes.
 Fluid is an excellent insulator, so it’s essential to keep the cellar filled.
 When you start planning your cellar, have a reasonable idea of how many bottles you will want to store.
 Build your cellar plan around that number.

 Cellar Doors

 The place to start designing a wine cellar is with the door.
 Unfortunately, it’s the weakest link in the cellar.
 Most people install a fancy wood or glass door.
-They look amazing, but they are terrible ideas for a functional wine cellar.
+They look fantastic but are terrible ideas for a functional wine cellar.

-You need two things in a wine cellar door: insulation and security.
-That is why I use prehung steel doors for my wine cellars.
-These are the type of doors a contractor would use when installing a front door on a house.
+A wine cellar door needs insulation and security.
+That is why I use pre-hung steel doors for my wine cellars.
+These are the same doors a contractor would use when installing a front door on a house.
 You can pick one up for a few hundred dollars at your local Home Depot.

 Cooling Units